-Take a peek into my zero waste bathroom and make some small changes for a big impact.
+I will give you a tour of my zero waste bathroom and show you how to make some small changes for a big impact.

-To make it more realistic, I will be completely honest with you and mention all the stuff I have and still use – plastic and non-plastic.
-This is my personal choice so don’t feel like you have to go and buy the same.
+Also, this is my personal choice so please don’t feel pressured to buy the same.
 I’m still testing and changing some products.
-But I wanted to share this with you just to show you the range of possibilities.
-Also, I will link all the products below in case you are interested.
-So let’s start.
+But I wanted to share them with you just to show you the range of possibilities.

 • Plastic tongue scraper